tsinghqs/CyberStress/README.md

 # SentimentallyJS
-Remake of our Sentimentally project from PatriotHacks 2018 except this time the backend is an Express application running on a Node.js server
+Remake of our Sentimentally project from PatriotHacks 2018 except this time the backend is an Express application running on a Node.js server.
+The front end also now makes Ajax calls to the backend for improved performance.
 (https://github.com/EdwardL89/Sentimentally)

 Steps to run: